 Statisticians have been a middleman between statistical expertise and those in need of said expertise.
 To abuse the metaphor further, AI has become a direct-to-consumer solution for statistical expertise, thereby cutting out the middleman.

 The main blocker for my clients is, as I’ve mentioned, time and ability to learn things like mathematics, coding, and the other things which are needed in applied work.
-Additionally, the interactions with an applied statistician I reckon are filled with friction for these clients who just want a damn p-value for their paper (think of all the times you’ve said it depends in order to practice intellectual humility, and think how that might come off to someone who sees statistics as a means to an end).
+Additionally, the interactions with an applied statistician I reckon are filled with friction for these clients who just want a damn p-value for their paper.
 Now along comes a solution which, for very cheap if not for free, offers you the product (statistical expertise, or a reasonable facsimile thereto) at a fraction of the time and and for a fraction of the means.
 There is no longer a need to seek out the middleman, you can get the product directly.

 The Cost of Cheap Goods

-I can imagine two objections to AI as a Direct-To-Consumer solution to statistical expertise: - first, that without statistical expertise, you cannot detect your own errors, and - second, that by removing the friction from a human, we lose the primary safeguard for scientific integrity.
+- Second, that by removing the friction from a human, we lose the primary safeguard for scientific integrity.

 I don’t find either of these compelling.
 In the first case, these models are really good at applied work and will only get better.
 Mechanical minds neither tire nor forget, and while they do err they do so at a rate far less frequent than my own.
 I’ve used AI to do a few analyses using the strategy outlined above, and I’ve needed to correct it far less than I would have needed to debug my own code.
 I’m relying more and more on AI and learning a lot from using it.
 The risk of an error will be smaller than that from a human in short time if it isn’t already smaller.

 Further abusing the economic metaphor, the market has decided that the cost of being wrong in an analysis is lower than the cost of rigor, hence circumvention is the rationale choice.
 The stakes for a resident’s publication are just not the same as a large scale RCT for a new and potentially dangerous drug.
-At the risk of sounding glib, a lot of the papers published by residents are just not important papers.
-I think this is true of a lot of academic research, but that is a story for another time.
-If the paper is not very important, there is a low cost to being wrong, and the benefits of publishing are still obtained.
-I think people understand that, which makes the friction applied statisticians apply hurt all the more, making AI look more attractive.
-I’m not saying this is acceptable, or good, but I do think this is the case we find ourselves in.
+At the risk of sounding glib, a lot of the papers published by residents are just not important papers (I think this is true of a lot of academic research, but that is a story for another time).
+If the goal is to publish for one reason or another, and there is a low cost to being wrong, people will seek out other means to publish if it means avoiding unnecessary obstacles to that goal.
+I’m not saying this is acceptable, or good, but I do think this is the case we in which we find ourselves.

 An Economic Disruption; What Do You Do When There Are No More Backyards To Play In?